lenskit/java.lenskit.org/research/index.md

     This work uses [Rival](http://rival.recommenders.net/), a cross-framework
     recommender evaluation toolkit supporting LensKit, Mahout, and others.

+-   Daniel Kluver and Joseph A. Konstan.
+2014.
+Evaluating Recommender Behavior For New Users.
+In *Proceedings of the Eighth ACM Conference on Recommender Systems* (RecSys '14).
+ACM.

 -   Michael D. Ekstrand, F. Maxwell Harper, Martijn C. Willemsen, and Joseph A. Konstan.
 2014.
 User Perception of Differences in Movie Recommendation Algorithms.
 In *Proceedings of the Eighth ACM Conference on Recommender Systems* (RecSys '14).
 ACM.

 -   Michael D. Ekstrand.
 2014. [*Towards Recommender Engineering: Tools and